In India, awareness about health and fitness among the people has increased to a significant ex...

 As per this report, the organic food market in the country is expected to grow by 25 percent more CAGR during 2016–2021, because of the changing patterns of food consumption and increasing cases of contamination of farm produce with chemical fertilizers and pesticides, higher investments in an organic food market, and increasing use of biofertilizers.

 Organic pulses and food grains dominate the Indian organic food market.

 As per the latest proposition, no person shall indulge in manufacturing, packing, selling, offering for sale, marketing or otherwise distributing or importing any organic foods unless they ensure compliance with the stipulations laid down by these regulations.
 Also, any food sold as ‘Organic Food’ shall comply with any one of these:

 As per the Food Safety and Standards (Packaging and Labelling) Regulations, 2011, the food articles being a packaged need to be well-labeled.
 The label must have the following information:

 With respect to the import of organic food products to India, it was proposed that re-certification will not be required in cases where multilateral or bilateral agreement is provided depending on the uniformity of standards between the Organic Standards of the respective exporting countries and National Programmer for Organic Production.
 They must comply with the Rules & Regulation and provision of the Act.

 FSSAI is working on new norms for organic food.
 In the meantime, the Agricultural and Processed Food Products Export Development Authority (APEDA) will certify foods meant for export.
-Thus, exporters will need APEDA’s approval, but in the absence of norms from FSSAI, APEDA’s certificate would help organic food enter foreign territory.
+Thus, exporters will need APEDA’s approval, but in the absence of norms from FSSAI, APEDA’s certificate would help organic food enter the foreign territory.

-We all look forward with hope for successful implementation of FSSAI regulations towards the quality and safety of food.
+We all look forward with hope for the successful implementation of FSSAI regulations towards the quality and safety of food.